 Flor (26) lives with her father, Manuel (63), and her three children, Arturo (12), Evelyn (6), and Lourdes (2) in the community of San Juan, Salamá, Baja Verapaz.
-Flor takes care of the children and family chores and her dad works in the fields nearby.
+Flor is a single mother and she dedicates her time towards taking care of her children; her dad works in the fields nearby.

-As part of Habitat Guatemala’s Integral Water and Sanitation Hygiene Project (WASH) consists of the installation of a biodigestor, porcelain toilet, shower, water filter and the placement of a small tower and water tank in each household, to guarantee and ensure better hygiene practices.
-When the family found out about this project, they knew it was a great opportunity to improve their family’s quality of life.
+Habitat Guatemala’s Integral Water and Sanitation Hygiene Project (WASH) consists in the installation of a biodigestor, porcelain toilet, shower, water filter and the placement of a small tower and water tank in each household.
+These interventions guarantee and ensure better hygiene practices.
+When Flor and her family found out about this project, they knew it was a great opportunity to improve their family’s quality of life.

-In the community of San Juan, families have two sources of water, but neither of them are completely pure nor running the entire time.
+In the community of San Juan, families have two sources of water, but neither of them are safe to drink, and there isn’t constant access to water.
 That is why having a water tank is very important for Flor de María’s family.
-“We are happy with our water tank! now, we can no longer tell if the water is missing or not, because we always have it available,” she continues, “We used to boiled water from the sink but, sometimes we had to keep on boiling it because it had chlorine flavor and everything we drank had that flavor.
-So, we had to buy it.
-Now, it is completely different, we no longer have to buy it or drink it with chlorine flavor!”
+“We are happy with our water tank!
+Now, we can no longer tell if the water isn’t running or not, because it’s always available.”
+She continues, “We used to boil water from the sink.
+Sometimes we had to boil it for some time because it tasted of chlorine.
+Due to unpleasant flavor, we would even resort to buying bottled water.
+Now, it is completely different; we no longer have to buy it and it tastes wonderful!”